- Medium-firm feel

 Tempur-Pedic mattresses are widely available to Canadians through approved third-party retailers like Sleep Country, Costco, Leon’s, and the Brick, among other smaller or local mattress vendors.
 Depending on where you buy your Tempur-Pedic, any applicable policies (like the mattress’s sleep trial and return policies) will vary.

-Tempur-Pedic mattresses are also priced higher than average, compared to other memory foam mattresses with similar features.
+Tempur-Pedic mattresses are also priced higher than many other memory foam mattresses with similar features.
 The most affordable Tempur-Pedic mattress we have tested started at $2,299 for a twin size.
-More advanced models cost $4,999 or more for a queen size.
-This may not be affordable for every mattress shopper.
+More advanced models can cost $5,000 or more for a queen size.
 In comparison, competitor brands like Octave offer memory foam mattresses starting at $599.

-If you’re looking for a memory foam mattress with higher-than-average motion isolation and temperature regulation, you may prefer Octave.
-Designed to promote restful sleep, spinal alignment, and overnight recovery, Octave comes with ergonomically zoned support foam and copper-infused memory foam.
+However, if you’re looking for a memory foam mattress with higher-than-average motion isolation and temperature regulation, you may prefer Octave.
+Designed to promote spinal alignment and a cool night’s sleep, Octave comes with zoned support and copper-infused memory foam.
 You also get a 365-night sleep trial, a 15-year warranty, and a free bedding bundle, all starting at just $599.

 READ MORE: How long should a mattress last?